rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

  <br/>

- ## A little tip -- something that I learnt while working with GatsbyJS
+ ## A little tip -- something that I learnt while developing progressive web applications with GatsbyJS

  You can also go ahead and add another directory to the `src` -- called `layouts` ( or maybe add it to the `components` directory, whichever feels more appropriate to you ) which contains a layout file which is global to the application, or even have multiple layouts ; each associated with certain parts of the application.
 For example, let's assume our application also has a fancy navbar and a decent footer which goes into all of our pages.
 Instead of having them shoved inside our `components` directory and then repeatedly used inside each page - we can have a layout file that contains the navbar and the footer and renders the `children` that are passed to it, like so :